Water legislation bill backed by House speaker advances

 #ReadLocal

-Bedke says the legislation is needed to remove doubt about future water rights in the new agreement.
+Bedke said the legislation is needed to remove doubt about future water rights in the new agreement.
+Should the bill continue to advance and be signed into law by Gov. Brad Little, there are additional steps needed.

+The agreement between the canal companies, irrigation districts and the state would go to the Snake River Basin Adjudication Court for its consideration.
+If everything goes according to plan, the court would issue decrees for water rights to the storage refill in the reservoirs following flood control releases.

+That was one of the issues in the multiple lawsuits — the release of water from Lucky Peak Reservoir, Arrowrock Reservoir and Anderson Ranch Reservoir for flood control.
+Combined, they hold about 1.1 million acre-feet.

 Comments